Zonetail butterfly ray

 The zonetail butterfly ray (Gymnura zonura) is a species of ray in the family Gymnuridae.
 It is found in Indo-Pacific waters near India, Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
-Its natural habitats are open seas, shallow seas, subtidal aquatic beds, and estuarine waters.
+Its natural habitats includes the open seas, shallow seas, subtidal aquatic beds, and estuarine waters.

 They have a mostly brown coloration on their dorsal side, with several small white spots throughout.
 Their ventral side exhibits white coloration and is entirely smooth-skinned.
 They can be differentiated from other species of Gymnuridae by their tail, which has 6 to 10 black bands along its length, separated by alternating white bands with single dark spots in between.

-Zonetail butterfly rays feed on smaller organisms found on or near the sea floor such as bony fishes, crustaceans, and molluscs.
+Zonetail butterfly rays feed on smaller organisms found on or near the sea floor, such as bony fishes, crustaceans, and molluscs.
 They are viviparous, giving birth to up to 4 live young per litter.